Alternative Medicine Resources & Trusted Contacts Appendix

 Yantra – A geometric image-based in the tantric yoga tradition.
 One can use it for meditation, inspiration, concentration, energy alignment, and transformation.
 A yantra creates an opening into sacred space.
 The vibrational qualities of the yantra will resonate with the vibrational aspects of one’s body, mind, and consciousness.

 Yoga Therapy – A one-on-one application of the philosophy and practices of yoga to directly and holistically facilitate healing.
 Techniques are chosen according to the individual client to resolve pain and blockages by supporting and nurturing the spine, nervous system, muscles, bones, joints, subtle channels, and the mind.
 While therapeutic approaches vary by yoga style, all promote non-invasive techniques that utilize yoga poses, breath, and wisdom for increasing prana (life force), tejas (energy) and ojas (resilience).
-Click here or here for trusted contacts.
+Visit our online yoga/nutrition classes here.